ChillBilly90/Weather_App_Java/README.md

 This project is for educational purposes.
 Modify and use freely

 Roadmap
-add global geolocation support improve location auto suggestions
+Add global geolocation support
+Improve location auto suggestions
+Improve text display under different backgrounds Improve logic for auto unit of measurement dependant on country Hook up the Search History to the main app
+Add image dependancy packages

+Initial Commit - 4/14/25
+Geo-location features added
+Icons and background displays adjusted